Goitse-Mok/my-portfolio/replit.md

 ## Overview

-This is a personal portfolio website for Goitsemodimo Gaone Mokgethi, a junior software developer.
-The site showcases professional information, technical skills, projects, and contact details.
+This is a personal portfolio website for Goitsemodimo Gaone Mokgethi, a frontend and backend developer at Techno Fairy.
+The site showcases professional information, technical skills, projects, and contact details with a vibrant "woman in tech" design aesthetic featuring pink, purple, and fuchsia gradients, 3D animations, and modern visual effects.
 Built with modern web technologies, it serves as a digital resume and professional online presence.

 ## Recent Changes (November 3, 2025)

+**Complete Portfolio Transformation - Modern "Woman in Tech" Design**: Vibrant color overhaul with 3D animations and professional rebranding
+- **Vibrant Color Scheme**: Completely replaced all cyan/blue colors with vibrant pink, purple, magenta, and fuchsia gradients throughout the entire portfolio
+- **Job Title Update**: Changed from "Junior Software Developer" to "Frontend and Backend Developer" across all pages
+- **New 3D Logo**: Generated and integrated modern "GGM" logo with pink-purple-fuchsia gradient, replacing previous logo
+- **3D Animations**: Added comprehensive 3D CSS animations (rotate3D, flipIn, tilt3D) with perspective effects throughout

 **Migration to Replit**: Successfully migrated project from Vercel to Replit environment
 - Updated package.json scripts to bind to 0.0.0.0:5000 for Replit compatibility